 You may ask a ridiculous number of questions!

 Don’t have a question?
-Then provide a resource online that relates to the Chapter's content.
+Then provide a note about what you learned in the week's lessons.

 Include the URL of your web page when asking for help.

 buildWeekly Chapters with multiple Lessons (249 points)

 Chapter 11 Front-end solutions: (29 points) Explore Frameworks and document them with HTML and CSS/JS responsive table and tabs techniques.